 The C8 Corvette will be revealed on July 18, 2019 as a 2020 model year vehicle.
 Its release coincides almost exactly with the 50th anniversary of the Apollo 11 moon mission.
 The C8 is the first mid-engine Corvette to see production, after decades of Chevrolet teasing the world with concept vehicles.
-It is easily the most anticipated vehicle General Motors has revealed in a long time, or perhaps ever.
+It was easily the most anticipated vehicle General Motors has revealed in a long time, or perhaps ever.

 The 2020 C8 Corvette will integrate a mixed material body composition of aluminum and steel, with more exotic materials mixed in slightly.
 Its body panels are still expected to be made of rust-proof composite materials.
 Power will be sent to the rear wheels via a seven-speed Tremec dual-clutch transmission.
 Along with its revolutionary mid-engine layout, the new Corvette may also be the first Corvette without a manual transmission.

-C8 CORVETTE PRICE
+C8 CORVETTE BASE PRICE (W/ Destination Fees)

 C8 CORVETTE ENGINES

 The LT2 will be the entry level engine of the 2020 Corvette Stingray, and is very closely related to the LT1 V8 found in the C7 Corvette, and Chevrolet Camaro SS.
 Its displacement is 6.2-liters, and produces 490 horsepower in the base C8 Corvette, but 495 horsepower in the Z51 package with its performance exhaust system.
 Torque is similarly between 465 lb-ft and 470 lb-ft depending on if the car has the Z51 package or not.